JDubbTX/OpenIBMi/src/posts/2024-10-03-DB2-HTTP-Functions.md

 ## How do I use these functions?

 These functions are great for programmatically interacting with web based applications.
 Most web based applications publish API's that allow you to interact with them.
-You can imbed these DB2 functions in an RPG program, or call them with RUNSQL or
+You can imbed these DB2 functions in an RPG program, or call them with RUNSQL or run them in a CL program with RUNSQL or RUNSQLSTM.

 </br>